 11. How many flavors of Rasgolla have you tasted?

 Coming to India and not tasting a single piece of sweet.
 How can I let that happen?
-You might have already researched and know that India is like a ‘Sweet Heaven’.
+You might have already researched and known that India is like a ‘Sweet Heaven’.
 You can get all kinds of sweets – fried, dipped in sugar syrup, vegan.
 But let me introduce you to one of my favorites – Rasgolla.
 I like everything about it.
 It’s sweetness, fluffiness, juicy texture.
 Just thinking about it, brought back sweet memories of my childhood.

 So, when I found out a Kolkata based entrepreneur has given a new spin to our age-old favorite sweet dish and has created 250 different types of flavored Rasgolla, I had to try some, only after which I have included it in this bucket list.
 She specializes in Indian sweets that she sells under her brand ‘Swati’s Flavours Of Rasgolla’ at 12 London Street, Elgin Road.

 She came up with insane and mind-boggling flavors that are absolutely delicious to taste and made from fresh fruits.
 From fruity flavors like Strawberry, Black Currant, Raspberry, Green Apple, Orange, Blueberry to offbeat ones like Gundi Paan shot, Cappuccino, Jeera, Green chili, among others.